R2NorthstarTools/VTOL/README.md

 <br /><br />
 Current Features:
 <br />
-*Updating NorthStar Installations
+*Updating +NorthStar Installations
 <br />
-*Installation of the NorthStar Launcher.
+*Installation of the +NorthStar Launcher.
 <br />
-*Verifying a Titanfall 2 NorthStar install
+*Verifying a Titanfall 2 +NorthStar install
 <br />
 *Viewing Mods in the Mod List
 <br />
-*Toggling Mods On and off in the NorthStar Client
+*Toggling Mods On and off in the +NorthStar Client
 <br />
 *Downloading Mods from a Remote repo
 <br />